 In the late 1980s, the legislature laid the foundation for impact fees in Maine with the Comprehensive Planning and Land Use Regulation Act of 1987.
 In the time since, Maine communities both large and small have developed impact fee ordinances.
-Brunswick, Freeport, Lewiston, and Scarborough all have impact fees, and although the fees and their specific uses may vary, they are all fundamentally designed as a way for growth to ‘pay its own way.’
+Brunswick, Freeport, Lewiston, Saco, York, Gorham, Windham, and Scarborough all have impact fees, and although the fees and their specific uses may vary, they are all fundamentally designed as a way for growth to ‘pay its own way.’

 In late 2017, the Council directed the Department of Planning and Urban Development, in coordination with the Department of Public Works and the Parks, Recreation, and Facilities Department, to begin an investigation of impact fees.
 This effort, begun in earnest in the early spring of this year, will focus on developing impact fee systems for multi-modal transportation infrastructure, parks and open space, and wastewater infrastructure.
 The study’s first step is to compile data, including population and employment growth projections, that will serve as the foundation for the impact fee analysis.
-The analysis phase, where the work of determining the impacts of development on a per unit, per trip, or per square foot basis will occur, will continue through the late spring.
+The analysis phase, where the work of determining the impacts of development on a per unit, per trip, or per square foot basis will occur, will continue through the late spring and summer.
 Ultimately, a draft impact fee ordinance will be presented to the Planning Board and City Council.
-The goal is for City Council adoption of an impact fee ordinance in the late summer, with implementation thereafter.
+The goal is for City Council adoption of an impact fee ordinance in the fall, with implementation thereafter.

 What Are the Major Work Products to date?